cchudzicki-ocw-testing/9.401-fall-2022/content/pages/week-7-the-challenge.md

 description: This section includes the challenge, readings, tool, and response paper for the week.
 draft: false
-title: 'Week 7: The Challenge'
+title: 'Week 7 Challenge: Results are only accessible to very rich institutions'
 uid: 615012bd-8880-4f8a-93d4-05b6a13cc0b6
 ---
 ## Results are only accessible to very rich institutions